 Liz Hernández works with topics related to her upbringing in Mexico City, creating imagery from memories of buildings covered in handmade signs, chaotic trips to markets, and her grandmother’s house.
 For Conjuro para la sanación de nuestro futuro (A spell for the healing of our future), Hernández brings forth symbols and icons from milagros, or miracle charms, to summon a higher power for our community’s health and future and remind us that we are all connected.
 (Floor 3, opening December 2020)

 We Need an Anti-Racist, Transfeminist and Intersectional Museum (2020) was created by Marcela Pardo Ariza and Juan Carlos Rodríguez Rivera in conversation with other local artists, cultural workers, educators, and activists dedicated to implementing systemic change within art and cultural institutions in the Bay Area and beyond.
 The provocative and aspirational messages on these posters express the necessary work that the artists feel SFMOMA must undergo to address the needs and desires of the community it serves.
 (June 13, 2020 – July 28, 2020)

 Major support for Bay Area Walls is provided by the SFMOMA Roberta and Steve Denning Commissioning Endowed Fund.

 Generous support is provided by the Mary Jane Elmore West Coast Exhibition Fund, Randi and Bob Fisher, the Patricia W. Fitzpatrick Commissioning Endowed Fund, Katie Hall and Tom Knutsen, the Elaine McKeon Endowed Exhibition Fund, the Diana Nelson and John Atwater Commissioning Fund, and the Denise Littlefield Sobel Commissioning Endowed Fund.

-Additional support is provided by Oya and Bulent Eczacibasi, and Linda and Jon Gruber in memory of Gretchen Berggruen.
+Additional support is provided by Alka and Ravin Agrawal, Oya and Bulent Eczacibasi, and Linda and Jon Gruber in memory of Gretchen Berggruen.